bestquark/mentpy/docs/basic-usage/simulating-mbqc-circuits.rst

 .. ipython:: python

     grid_cluster = mp.templates.grid_cluster(3, 5)
-    simulator = mp.PatternSimulator(grid_cluster, backend='pennylane')
+    simulator = mp.PatternSimulator(grid_cluster, backend='numpy-dm')
     print(simulator)

-You can specify the simulator you want to use with the keyword argument ``simulator``.
+You can specify the backend you want to use with the keyword argument ``backend``.
 This can be useful if you want to run a circuit on real hardware.

+.. admonition:: Note
+   :class: warning

+   Currently, ``mentpy`` does not support running circuits on real hardware.
+This feature
+    will be added in the future.

 Running the circuit
 -------------------